 ISHLT issues at least one annually in an amount of up to $12,000.
 The funding period is for one year.

-Applications are now being accepted for the January 15,
+Applications are no longer being accepted for the January 15,

 The purpose of this award is to encourage qualified nurses, social scientists and other health care professionals to conduct research related to the areas of end-stage heart and lung disease and transplantation.
 This award is designated for non-physician allied health professionals.